betterinformatics/inf4-hci-2/_timeline_ed/accomodation.md

 ---
-name: Checking in to accomodation
+name: Checking in to your accomodation
 icon: bed
 date: 2015-10-10
 time: Beginning 12th Sept